StonedEdge/Retro-Lite-CM5/README.md

 v1 Controller PCBs have been uploaded [here.](https://github.com/StonedEdge/Retro-Lite-CM5/tree/main/rp2040_gamepad/PCB) Please note that you will not be able to assemble the unit with the UART/serial debug components soldered onto the boards, so make sure these aren't populated.

-v1 X2.2 Carrier PCB gerber files have been uploaded [here.](https://github.com/StonedEdge/Retro-Lite-CM5/blob/main/cm5_carrier_pcb/Retro_Lite_CM5_IO_X2.2_v1.0_Gerbers.zip)
+v1 X2.2 Carrier PCB gerber files have been **removed** due to discovering major flaws in the v1 iteration.
-Note that this iteration has not yet been physically tested, however is on order with the fab house currently, so order at your own risk for now.
-You have been warned!
+I won't upload these until the design is fully tested and completed.

 -------------------------------------------------------------------------------------------------------